 Possibly.

-In general, when you’re pregnant you will need to eat more food.
+When you’re pregnant, you will need to eat more food.

-Since peanut butter contains a bunch of good healthy fats and calories, it would make sense that you would crave more peanut butter if you were pregnant.
+Since peanut butter contains many good healthy fats and calories, it would make sense that you would crave more peanut butter if you were pregnant.

 Of course, you wouldn’t just crave peanut butter specifically.

-Right now a peanut butter sandwich with two slices of whole wheat bread sounds amazing to me!
+Right now, a peanut butter sandwich with two slices of whole wheat bread sounds fantastic!

 Go figure.
-You might just be craving peanut butter too, even if you are not pregnant. 🙂
+You might also be craving peanut butter, even if you are not pregnant. 🙂

 Why am I craving peanuts?

 There could be a few reasons why you’re specifically craving peanuts.
-It could be that you simply enjoy the flavor or texture of peanuts more than peanut butter.
+You could enjoy the flavor or texture of peanuts more than peanut butter.

-Peanuts have a different flavor than peanut butter, due to their being unprocessed and having a different texture.
+Peanuts have a different flavor than peanut butter due to their unprocessed and distinct texture.

 When you chew on peanuts, the experience is significantly different than when you eat peanut butter.